-A third competition focusing on public engagement activities will be announced later in 2017.
+A third competition focusing on public engagement activities will open in October 2017.
 Academics are eligible for some portion of this funding, but this stream especially targets non-academics involved in areas such as journalism, documentary photography and filmmaking, policy, and law.

 Public Engagement (RFP3)